-In addition, AboitizPower ensures timely disclosure to shareholders regarding their respective businesses, and that shareholders receive dividends in accordance with established dividend policies.
+In addition, AboitizPower ensures that its shareholders are informed of any material developments in the Company's businesses, and that they receive dividends in accordance with established dividend policies.

 Lastly, AboitizPower's Board Secretariat has adopted certified Board protocols and procedures under the ISO 9001:2015 Management Board and System to ensure the effectiveness of Board and shareholders' commitments.
 This includes coordination with stock transfer agents to ensure appropriate responses to and timely resolution of shareholders' queries and requests.